ghitacornel/testSpring/readme.txt

 see packages beans.properties.*

-A BEAN CONTAINER OFFERS DEPENDENCY INJECTION
+A BEAN CONTAINER PROVIDES DEPENDENCY INJECTION

 bean dependencies can be resolved by the container by the means of :
 - dependency request markers